Given name: Origins and meanings

 Frequently, a given name has versions in many languages.
-For example, the biblical name Susanna also occurs in its original biblical Hebrew version, Shoshannah, its Spanish and Portuguese version Susana, its French version, Suzanne, its Polish version, Zuzanna, or its Hungarian version, Zsuzsanna.
+For example, Susanna also occurs in its original biblical Hebrew version, Shoshannah, its Spanish and Portuguese version Susana, its French version, Suzanne, its Polish version, Zuzanna, or its Hungarian version, Zsuzsanna.

+Yohanan, a name of Hebrew origin, has many variants depending on the language.

 East Asia

 Despite the uniformity of Chinese surnames, some Chinese given names are fairly original because Chinese characters can be combined extensively.
-Unlike European languages, with their Biblical and Greco-Roman heritage, the Chinese language does not have a particular set of words reserved for given names: any combination of Chinese characters can theoretically be used as a given name.
+Unlike European languages, the Chinese language does not have a particular set of words reserved for given names; any combination of Chinese characters can theoretically be used as a given name.
 Nonetheless, a number of popular characters commonly recur, including "Strong" (伟, Wěi), "Learned" (文, Wén), "Peaceful" (安, Ān), and "Beautiful" (美, Měi).
-Despite China's increasing urbanization, several names such as "Pine" (松, Sōng) or "Plum" (梅, Méi) also still reference nature.
+Despite China's increasing urbanization, several names such as "Pine" (松, Sōng) or "Plum" (梅, Méi) reference nature.

-Most Chinese given names are two characters long and—despite the examples above—the two characters together may mean nothing at all.
-Instead, they may be selected to include particular sounds, tones, or radicals; to balance the Chinese elements of a child's birth chart; or to honor a generation poem handed down through the family for centuries.
+Most Chinese given names are two characters long and—despite the examples above—the two characters together may have no meaning.
+They may be selected to include particular sounds, tones, or radicals; to balance the Chinese elements of a child's birth chart; or to honor a generation poem handed down through the family for centuries.
 Traditionally, it is considered an affront, not an honor, to have a newborn named after an older relative and so full names are rarely passed down through a family in the manner of American English Seniors, Juniors, III, etc. Similarly, it is considered disadvantageous for the child to bear a name already made famous by someone else through romanizations, where a common name like Liu Xiang may be borne by tens of thousands.

-Korean names and Vietnamese names are often simply conventions derived from Classical Chinese counterparts.
+Korean names and Vietnamese names are often simply conventions derived from Classical Chinese names.

-Many female Japanese names end in -ko (子), usually meaning "child" on its own.
-However, the character when used in given names can have a feminine (adult) connotation.
+Many female Japanese names end in -ko (子), such as Aiko and Akiko.
+This element usually means "child" on its own, but when used in given names can have a feminine (adult) connotation.

 In many Westernised Asian locations, many Asians also have an unofficial or even registered Western (typically English) given name, in addition to their Asian given name.
 This is also true for Asian students at colleges in countries such as the United States, Canada, and Australia as well as among international businesspeople.